 I encourage you to read that post if you want to learn more about this technology itself.

 The ZIIP differs from all the other microcurrent devices in that it also includes nanocurrent.

 Nuface Trinity has a replaceable head.
 So you can either use the large probes (for the most part of your face).
 Or change to the so-called ELE attachment, which is suited for the eye- and lip area (it also has a red light/infrared attachment that I have not tried).

 Nuface also has a version called Nuface mini.
 It works just as the Trinity but without a replaceable head.

 The ZIIP comes in one size and form, but with a lot of different programs (which I’ll get back to).
 It also comes in two different colors (see next section).

 There are two editions of the ZIIP.
 The ZIIP GX (with a golden strap on the side) and ZIIP OX (with a silver strap on the side).

-But don’t get confused since they work exactly the same and both give you access to all of the treatments via the ZIIP App.
+But do not get confused because they work exactly the same and both give you access to all 14 treatments via the ZIIP app.

 When you buy your device the ZIIP GX comes with the conductive gel called the Golden gel.
 And the ZIIP OX comes with another gel called Crystal gel.

 Tip: This post will explain more about conductivity gels for microcurrent.
 And I why I don’t use the Nuface gel.